 Contractor Monitoring Program

 Historically, operators have had difficulty monitoring their contractors and sub contractors in-house.
 Many operators need help in implementing a comprehensive contractor monitoring program.
 A system for accountability for contractor compliance with 49 CFR Part 199 can be easily outsourced.
-The Transportation Advisor a DISA Company has an established contractor monitoring system for both operators and contractors.
+DISA has an established contractor monitoring system for both operators and contractors.

 We perform an initial audit of contractors and subcontractors anti-drug and alcohol misuse plans, review quarterly drug and alcohol statistical data and ensure background checks and pre-employment drug testing is part of the contractors protocol for all new hires.
 All contractors are required to submit all required compliance information on standard forms provided by The Transportation Advisor.
 A letter of plan acceptance is sent to each contractor along with copies to the operator.
 The monitoring process after the initial audit is on-going on a semi-annual basis.
 Every contractor is given a compliance rating of Satisfactory, Conditional or Unsatisfactory.
 Written reports are provided to each operator twice a year and additionally by request.

-Contact The Transportation Advisor a DISA Company to discuss your options for a comprehensive contractor monitoring program.
+Contact DISA to discuss your options for a comprehensive contractor monitoring program.
 Pricing for this service is negotiated directly with each operator or large contractor.